mental32/kernel/README.md

 * `python x.py --iso`
 * `python x.py --qemu`

-Also a `--release` flag is available that can be added with any of the above.
+Also a `--release` flag is available that can be added with any of the above (note that I dont test release builds so stuff probably breaks there.)